onyrius/repo-das-mina/README.md

  <br/>

   ###  :bulb: Especiais :bulb:

+  <a href="https://github.com/tandpfun/skill-icons#readme">Lista de Stacks para colocar no perfil </a>

   <a href="https://dev.to/henriquelopes42/como-adicionar-o-snake-game-jogo-da-cobrinha-no-seu-perfil-do-github-40m2"> Colocar cobrinha no perfil</a>

   <a href="https://github.com/anuraghazra/github-readme-stats">Colocar as estatísticas no perfil - 1</a>

   <a href="http://github-readme-streak-stats.herokuapp.com/demo/">Colocar as estatísticas no perfil - 2</a>

   <a href="https://www.stefanjudis.com/notes/how-to-define-dark-light-mode-images-in-github-markdown/"> Profile Github - renderizar as imagens de acordo com o tema do usuário </a>

    <a href="https://gitconnected.com/"> Fazer um currículo bacana linkado ao Github </a>